mikeizbicki/cmc-csci143/week_11/README.md

 1. limitations:
     1. slower than the GIN index for insert/update
     1. uses more space than the GIN index (due to metainfo)
+    1. not built-in to postgres, and must compile/install a separate extension

 GIST Index
 1. Reference: https://habr.com/ru/company/postgrespro/blog/444742/